bitdepth/weather-app/README.md

 ### UI

-I didn't spend a lot of time on the ui so obviously there is a lot of room for improvement there.
+I didn't spend a lot of time on the ui even though i would consider my primary skill set to be ui development.
+Obviously there is a lot of room for improvement there.
 I opted to use `rebass` because even though it was new to me it's similar to a proprietary system i've been using at work lately and i've been really enjoying using styled components in development.
 A couple of real improvements would be using icons for the weather description and allowing the user to enter a location or possibly use the browser geolocation api to show weather for the users current location.
 You could also use more of the data to provide a richer experience or have a responsive experience which adapts to viewport width.
 With more time i would also like to work on the rendered html to provide a more semantic and accessible experience for users.

 ### Code